Gulliby/tnl-dps-meter/README.md

 - No standard window title bar - clean interface
 - Window dragging from any area
 - Compact size (266x130px) and high transparency (30% opacity) for minimal distraction
-- Real-time DPS display
+- Real-time damage tracking with combat time display
 - Shortened display of large numbers (8905 → 8.9k, 3966236 → 3966.2k)
-- Display mode selection: Last Combat or Overall Damage
+- Display mode selection: Last Combat, Overall Damage, and combat history
 - Close button (×) in the top right corner
 - Auto-hide interface - tab headers and footer hide when mouse leaves, DPS data remains visible
-- Flash effect - window flashes purple when new Last Combat data appears
+- Flash effect - window flashes purple when new combat data appears
 - Dropdown list - mouse hover shows menu for display mode selection
 - Current log file name display in the bottom
+- Combat history with automatic session saving
 - Log reading from `%LOCALAPPDATA%\TL\SAVED\COMBATLOGS` folder
+- Extended CSV parsing with critical hits, heavy attacks, and target names
 - Overall Damage: shows statistics for the entire file from first to last record, excluding pauses > 10 seconds
 - Last Combat: shows statistics for the last set of new data in the log file, excluding pauses > 10 seconds
+- Combat History: saved sessions with target names and automatic naming

 ## Installation and Launch